parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gpt-4o-mini-cuda-to-omp/output-1/repo/README.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is an OpenMP Offload code and supports the OpenMP offloading execution model for heterogeneous computing environments.
+SimpleMOC-kernel is an OpenMP offload code and supports architectures with OpenMP offload capabilities.

 ==============================================================================
 Quick Start Guide